International Roaming Plans

 - Although also a CDMA carrier, Sprint offers an international roaming plan, which looks a lot like Verizon’s rates.
 All calls and texts are billed at the same rate while roaming, regardless of the destination.
 They will also provide you with a GSM-compatible phone for your trip, since most Sprint phones are not able to work abroad.

 - T-mobile’s international roaming plans are very different than other carriers and may eventually change international roaming all together.
 Essentially, T-mobile’s Simple Choice Plan allows US customers to get unlimited data and messaging in 120 countries as part of their normal monthly bill.
 Calling is $0.20 per minute from international destinations.
 The data speeds are limited to 2G, but you can purchase additional “data passes” for faster service.
-Here is the list of countries covered by T-mobile.
+Here is some information about T-Mobile’s international plans. .
 If you can continue to afford your current monthly bill on T-mobile while you are studying abroad long-term, you can easily stay on your plan and take advantage of its unlimited international roaming.

 Advantages and Disadvantages of International Roaming Packages

 - Can use your current phone